What is CONfabulation?

 Where has CONfabulation been in the past, and where is it this year?

-This is the first ever CONfabulation!
+This is our third year under CONfabulation!
 We are excited that it will be in Pittsburgh, PA on May 25-28, 2017.
 Previously, Winconferences LLC, the organization behind CONfabulation, held Wincon in these cities:

 - Nashville, Tennessee – October 13-15, 2006